ThomasSilloway/LevelUpLarry2DSS/README.md

  - Tile blueprint also has volumes that when triggered attempt to spawn the next tile
  - Right now tiles are only spawned if the player is moving in that direction and they too close to the edge ( ex.
 2 tiles away )
  - Tile blueprint also contains spawnpoints for enemies

+  ### Boss Spawning Logic
+ - Create a UI Widget that handles leveling up the boss's health
+ - Emojis spammed by the audience fill up the health bar
+ - After bar is full or X seconds, end the powering up stage & start spawning
+ - After boss is killed, resume normal gameplay seamlessly
+ - TODO: Add enemy health & AI and spawn via map progression instead of console command